developerdesigner18/pmg-backend/README.md

-# Netflix Clone API
+# pmg-media Clone API

-Free Open source Netflix API built by the power of JavaScript and Node.js
+Free Open source pmg-media API built by the power of JavaScript and Node.js

 # Table of contents